Is it true that strategic thinking introverts are inclined to be night owls?

 To this day, this philosophy has served me well.

-I encourage night owls to work nights to create their own world, as well as build a legacy.
+I encourage night owls to work nights to create their own world and build a legacy.

-Prefacing Robert Frost, I chose the road less traveled and it has made all the difference in the world.
+Prefacing Robert Frost, I chose the less traveled road; it has made all the difference in the world.